PhilipAubert/congenial-pancake/README.md

 came across some article explaining that semaphores are in fact just a fancy word for creating lock/release mechanics to handle concurrent actions.

-Wanting a simpler implementation than the one I found on the medium article, I checked some things on stackoverflow and found an example of a semaphore implementation using **queues**, which sounded perfect for the assignment.
+Wanting a simpler implementation than the one I found on the medium article, I checked some things on stackoverflow and found an example of a semaphore implementation using **queues** (https://stackoverflow.com/questions/17528749/semaphore-like-queue-in-javascript), which sounded perfect for the assignment.

 ## Issues